 A young eagle is easily distinguished from an adult, for its feathering is almost 100% dark brown, only with occasional white spots.
 The feather color changes after the fifth year of age, when the eagle becomes sexually mature.

 Golden eagle vs. bald eagle – differences

-During flight the wings are a little lowered- this feature distinguishes the young bald eagle from a golden eagle (Aquila chrysaetos), which flies with its wings slightly lifted.
-Furthermore an adolescent bald eagle has a larger beak and legs completely covered with feathers.
+During the flight, the wings are a little lowered- this feature distinguishes the young bald eagle from a golden eagle (Aquila chrysaetos), which flies with its wings slightly lifted.
+Furthermore, an adolescent bald eagle has a larger beak and legs completely covered with feathers.

 Its favorite mammals are (among others) squirrels, raccoons, beavers, small deer, muskrats, gophers, rabbits and hares.

 It hunts for fish – its favorite delight – performing a dive right above the water surface, subsequently pulling the fish out of the water with its strong claws.
 The prey is consumed while held with one leg, torn apart with claws of the other leg.
 This bird can fly carrying a very heavy catch – even a fish of the same weight as itself.

 It is also estimated that the force generated by the clench of bald eagle’s claws is about 10 times as large as a force of a human hand.

 Sometimes bravado does not pay, for every now and then a bald eagle carrying a heavy (heavier than itself) prey is pulled down into the water and despite its swimming skills, it drowns or dies of hypothermia.